otenim/TensorFlow-OS-ELM/README.md

     <img src="https://i.imgur.com/QjqaMcS.png" width=600>
 </div>

+* In OS-ELM, you can apply an activation function to only the hidden nodes.
 * Every training on OS-ELM will always converge to the global optimal solution.
 * If you feed all the training samples to OS-ELM in the initial training phase, the computational procedures will be exactly the same as ELM.